 As of 2018, the latest data available, the CFG’s board of directors includes:

 * Kenneth Blackwell, a former Ohio secretary of state and member of the anti-LGBTQ Family Research Center.

-* Howard Rich, chairman and co-founder of Americans for Limited Government.
+* Howard Rich, co-founder of Americans for Limited Government.
 Rich donated $225,000 to a super PAC that bought ads promoting the candidacy of another QAnon fascist, freshman Georgia Representative Marjorie Taylor Greene.

 * Virginia James, the widow of Club for Growth co-founder Richard Gilder.
 James has donated millions of dollars to far-right causes, including $250,000 in 2020 to the Charles Koch-aligned Americans for Prosperity.

 Since 2005, the CFG has released an annual scorecard that ranks politicians on their adherence to the CFG’s goals and announces a “Defender of Economic Freedom” award to those who score above 90 percent.
 For the 2018 congressional cycle, the CFG awarded 25 Republican politicians with scores above 90 percent, while four US senators and three representatives received perfect scores.